 Ground Resistance: Initial ground resistivity will be measured, in addition to touch and step potential tests.
 In the fifth year and every fifth year thereafter, the ground resistance of all operation ground points (switch handles) will be checked for continuity.

-High Voltage Switches (16): 345kv motor operated switches shall be inspected and motor operators mechanisms will be cleaned, adjusted and lubricated to OEM spec’s.
+High Voltage Switches (16): 345kv motor operated switches shall be inspected and motor operator mechanisms will be cleaned, adjusted and lubricated to OEM spec’s.
 All switches will be cycled annually and given an operational check (if available).
 During operation adjustments all motion will be checked.
 All switches will be given a visual inspection during monthly inspections and an infrared test on an annual basis.

 Relays: All relays shall be tested once prior to June 1, 2001.
 Trip checks will be performed during scheduled equipment outages.
 All equipment will be cycled from the relays.

 Instrument Transformers: All instrument transformers and devices will be visually inspected during monthly inspections.
 An infrared inspection will be performed on an annual basis.
-If available, a ratio and power factor test will be performed every five years.
+If available, ratio and power factor tests will be performed every five years.

 Yard Maintenance: Herbicides will be applied on an annual basis.
 Bird’s nests and other debris will be removed during monthly inspections.
-Normal minor routine maintenance to structures, fence, stone, and enclosures will be included.
+Normal minor routine maintenance (cost less than $20.00) to structures, fence, stone, and enclosures will be included.

+KWH Meter Testing: An annual test of the metering on the step-up transformers primary will be performed according to industry standards.
+PSI Energy will give Buyer not less than two weeks notice of the performance of this test and will allow Buyer, or Buyer's agent, to be present to witness the test.

 Please note that many of the maintenance items require outages for the maintenance to be performed.
-Cinergy cannot be held accountable for maintenance not performed due to the inability of West Fork Land Development Company L.L.C. to remove the equipment from service.
+PSI Energy cannot be held accountable for maintenance not performed due to the inability or refusal of Buyer to remove the equipment from service.

 Corrective Repair

 Corrective maintenance occurs when a problem has occurred and corrective action is required to keep the equipment in service.
 On all equipment except the RTU or Telecommunication equipment, this repair will be provided on an as-needed basis at the appropriate hourly labor rate (see Labor Rate Table).
 Materials and equipment will be provided at cost (including freight and handling) plus fifteen percent (15%).
-Corrective repairs will be pre approved at $5,000.00 or less.
+Corrective repairs will be pre-approved at $5,000.00 or less.
 Repairs exceeding $5,000.00 will be submitted to the Buyer for approval prior to being performed.

 Emergency Repair

-When required, Cinergy will perform emergency repair on all equipment except the RTU or Telecommunication equipment that could include temporary repair of the damaged equipment followed by permanent repair when replacement equipment is available.
+When required, PSI Energy will perform emergency repair on all equipment except the RTU or Telecommunication equipment that could include temporary repair of the damaged equipment followed by permanent repair when replacement equipment is available.
 This repair will be provided on an as-needed basis at the appropriate hourly labor rate (see Labor Rate Table).
 Materials and equipment will be provided at cost (including freight and handling) plus fifteen percent (15%).
 Emergency repairs will be pre approved at $5,000.00 or less.
 Repairs exceeding $5,000.00 will be submitted to the Buyer for approval prior to being performed.

 Emergency Response